 Lower back pain affects about 1.1 million people in the UK, with a lot of patients suffering on a daily basis.
 The benefits of acupuncture for the condition include:

-The reduction of pain, especially via spinal manipulation (SMT), cupping and other Chinese medical tools, due to their muscle-relaxant localised effect.
-This may facilitate micro-circulation of pain-killing chemicals, such as endorphins and opioids, and as a result help to reduce pain.
+The reduction of pain, especially via spinal manipulation (SMT), cupping, and other Chinese medical tools, due to their muscle-relaxant localised effect.
+This may facilitate micro-circulation of pain-killing chemicals, such as endorphins and opioids, and as a result, help to reduce pain.

-Acupuncture is clinically valid for acute pain too, such as post-operative pain (POP), neuropathic pain, pain from tooth extractions and extraction of impacted wisdom teeth, with studies taking place in Japan despite the numerous factors to influence the therapeutic results.
+Acupuncture is clinically valid for acute pain too, such as post-operative pain (POP), neuropathic pain, pain from tooth extractions, and extraction of impacted wisdom teeth, with studies taking place in Japan despite the numerous factors to influence the therapeutic results.

 Acupuncture may inhibit neuro-degeneration via expression and activation of BDNF (Brain Neuro-Trophic-Factors).
-Moreover, it has been reported that acupuncture can increase ATP levels at localised level (Adenosine triphosphate is known as the main energy source for cells in the body).
+Moreover, it has been reported that acupuncture can increase ATP levels at a localised level (Adenosine triphosphate is known as the main energy source for cells in the body).
 In addition, it may activate monocytes (a type of white blood cell) and increase the expression of BDNF via the stimulation of ATP, speeding the relay of electromagnetic signals.
 It also may release immune system mechanisms in the body to address localised neuro-inflammatory related pain.